louisslater/Wordpress-Development-Task/README.md

 --challenges faced during development--

-Some of the challenges I faced whilst developing were setting up and utilising vite for sass this was challenging because I encountered some errors when it came to writing the scss I later found out these were due to incorrect paths in my php function.
+Some of the challenges I faced whilst developing were setting up and utilising vite for sass this was challenging because I encountered some errors when it came to writing the scss.
+I later found out these were due to incorrect paths in my php function.
-Another difficulty I found was finding the right web elements in the php to change in scss and alter the position, scale and other aspects of.
+Another difficulty I found was finding the right web elements in the php to modify in scss for example alter the position, scale and other aspects of the content.